AndreHolzer/Metapolish/README.md

 - **Matthew P Davey ** - *Senior Research Associate, Department of Plant Sciences, Univeristy of Cambridge* [https://orcid.org/0000-0002-5220-4174](https://orcid.org/0000-0002-5220-4174)

+We would like to thank Monika Krolikowski for trailing the software.
 We'd also like to acknowledge Aom Buayam who contributed prototype some parts of this tool.